RETURN LOCATION STRING MAP

 THE MOMENT OF DESCENT

-The sunset and the tides are the universal constants in life.
-Realizing this, I photographed the sunsets nightly in the same location minutes before it vanished beneath the horizon.
-The sun burned an imprint into each Polaroid marking its descent.
-After amassing hundreds of them I built color fields to convey our shared awe and unconditional surrender to nature’s unflinching pattern of time..
+The sunset and the tides are universal constants in life.
+Realizing this, I photographed the sunsets in the same location nightly just minutes before the sun vanished beneath the horizon.